Is the thought of being overweight and unhealthy because of your job haunting you, as it should?

 This isn’t a dream.
 You can build a healthy body, even if you think you don’t have time for it.

-The One Thing You Can Do To Improve Your Fitness, Even When You Have A Busy Schedule
+The One Thing You Can Do To Start Looking & Feeling Better, Even When You Have A Busy Schedule

 I remember when I started medical school, I was told that I wouldn’t have time to exercise or be healthy.